gaycoderprincess/AssettoCorsaMWPhysics/README.md

 This mod was heavily based off of the work done in [Brawltendo's MW vehicles decompilation](https://github.com/Brawltendo/Most-Wanted-Vehicles-Decomp) and the cleanups and extensions of it done in [dbalatoni13's MW reverse engineering project](https://github.com/dbalatoni13/nfsmw).
 I have recently discovered that the latter project uses AI, so while this mod was based off of their code, I do not endorse dbalatoni13's project.

+Recommended to be used with [my port of the game's HUD](https://github.com/gaycoderprincess/AssettoCorsaMWHUD) for a visible perfect launch indicator

 ## Installation

 - Make sure you have the latest Steam version of the game, as this is the only version this plugin is compatible with. (exe size of 22890776 bytes)